Towards the Detection of Diffusion Model Deepfakes: Supplemental Material on the Detection Analysis

-The experiments in Section~\ref{sec:pretrained} and Supplement~\ref{app:additional} demonstrate that current detection methods struggle to reliably identify DM-generated images while detecting GAN-generated images with near-optimal accuracy.
-We thus hypothesize that GAN-generated images exhibit features that are considerably distinct from those of DM-generated images.

-To further investigate this hypothesis we examine the discrepancy of real and fake images in the feature spaces of the detection methods under consideration.
-More precisely, we employ maximum mean discrepancy (MMD, \cite{grettonKernelTwoSampleTest2012}) to estimate the distance between the distributions of real and generated images in feature space.
-The $2048$-dimensional features are extracted prior to the last fully-connected layer of the detectors by Wang~et~al.~\cite{wangCNNgeneratedImagesAre2020} and Gragnaniello~et~al.~\cite{gragnanielloAreGANGenerated2021}.
-We employ a Gaussian kernel with $\sigma$ as the median distance between instances in the combined sample as suggested by Gretton~et~al.~\cite{grettonKernelTwoSampleTest2012} and calculate the MMD between the representations of 10k generated images and 10k real images.
+We extend the feature space analysis conducted in Section~\ref{sec:detection} by estimating the distance between the distributions of real and generated images in feature space using maximum mean discrepancy (MMD, \cite{grettonKernelTwoSampleTest2012}).
+The $2048$-dimensional features are extracted prior to the last fully-connected layer of the detectors Wang2020 and Gragnaniello2021.
+We employ a Gaussian kernel with $\sigma$ as the median distance between instances in the combined sample as suggested by \cite{grettonKernelTwoSampleTest2012} and calculate the MMD between the representations of \num{10000} generated and \num{10000} real images.

-We consider three sets of detection methods, namely pre-trained, fine-tuned and trained from scratch.
+We consider three sets of detection methods, namely pre-trained, fine-tuned and re-trained from scratch.
 Starting with pre-trained detection methods (top row in Figure~\ref{fig:MMD}), we observe that the MMD between representations of DM-generated images and those of real images are considerably lower in comparison to GAN-generated images.
-With the results from Table~\ref{tab:pretrained} in mind, we can conclude that the pre-trained detectors extract features that allow to reliably separate GAN-generated images from real images, while these features are less informative to discriminate DM-generated images.
-These findings support the experiments conducted in Section~\ref{sec:pretrained}.
+With the results from Table~\ref{tab:pretrained} in mind, we can conclude that the pre-trained detectors extract features that allow to reliably separate GAN-generated images from real images, while these features are less informative to spot DM-generated images.